-- PHRASEBOOK or DICTIONARY Lonely Planet recommended. - SMALL, INEXPENSIVE GIFTS & THANK YOU CARDS to exchange with homestay family - BOOKS, MUSIC, GAMES For long waits and plane rides.
+- PHRASEBOOK or DICTIONARY Lonely Planet recommended. - SMALL, INEXPENSIVE GIFTS & THANK YOU CARDS- to exchange with host peers and YMCA volunteers

+- BOOKS, MUSIC, GAMES For long waits and plane rides.
 You can bring music or reading devices like IPODs or Kindles without wi-fi access but you are responsible for them.
 Charging may not always be available, voltage will be different.

 - ANTI-BACTERIAL HAND GEL

 - JOURNAL/ LETTER WRITING SUPPLIES

 - MUSICAL INSTRUMENT

+- RECIPES For cooking with homestay or group

 - UMBRELLA

-- RECIPES For cooking with homestay or group

 - SUNGLASSES

+- SET UP SKYPE ACCOUNT- Participants can use Skype accounts to call home

-SOUVENIR MONEY - You will not need any money to fully participate, but most ICEPers bring around \$300 to spend on souvenirs and extra snacks.
+- SOUVENIR MONEY You will not need any money to fully participate, but most ICEPers bring around \$300 to spend on souvenirs and extra snacks.
 Bring \$60 in US dollars and the rest on a VISA or Mastercard debit card not a visa gift card.
 Know your pin number and let the company know you are using the card abroad.